Ancient Egyptian Mystery Schools and Freemasonry

 Freemasonry means different things to different people.
 Ask ten Freemasons what they do and why they do it and you’re likely to receive ten different answers.
-But common to every variation of answer will be the strain that Freemasonry makes good men better, being as it is a system of self-improvement tried and tested over centuries.
+But common to every variation of an answer will be the strain that Freemasonry makes good men better, being as it is a system of self-improvement tried and tested over centuries.

 Why Ancient Egypt?

-The uneducated with no interest in mystical traditions and the esoteric may regard Ancient Egypt as little more than a place of pagan worship, strange hieroglyphics and monuments erected by thousands of Hebrew slaves.
+The uneducated with no interest in mystical traditions and the esoteric may regard Ancient Egypt as little more than a place of pagan worship, strange hieroglyphics, and monuments erected by thousands of Hebrew slaves.
 But those more learned, especially those having undertaken the initiative rituals of Freemasonry, will see a link between the Egyptian metaphysical tradition and modern mystery schools, of which Freemasonry is one.

 Invitation into the Mysteries